by: Ross King and Jae Hoon Yeon

 - It should be in English and should relate it to how English is taught

 The book is priced at 117SGD or around 77USD.
-It’s a bit pricey but I believe it’s worth the investment specially if you can’t attend a regular language class.
+[Edit: There is an updated version of this book, a newer edition] It’s a bit pricey but I believe it’s worth the investment specially if you can’t attend a regular language class.
 It is suitable for Korean Language enthusiasts who take learning seriously at his own pace and timing.

 The first few chapters of the book explain Hangul characters including writing and pronunciation rules.
 It also provided clear explanation on the use of words which made me understand why the dictionary form cannot be used.
 As in learning English, the book deals with the basic questions in my mind like word formation, parts of speech, grammar, and sentence construction.
 I love that it always relate to English and also explain when there is no counter English expression or use for certain lessons.
 While it was very helpful to relate it in English, I also learned not to overly compare it with English as it sometimes confuses me.
 The particles and word forms when English counterpart is provided simply gives the closest meaning or idea in the English Language.